Webinar

 Matthew Bronski | Senior Principal

-Matthew Bronski is the SGH Preservation Technology Practice Leader and has led projects on many iconic buildings, including National Historic Landmarks.
-He has published technical papers and served as a guest lecturer or critic at numerous universities, including Harvard, MIT, and Yale.
+Matthew Bronski is the SGH Preservation Practice Area Leader, and has led SGH’s projects on many iconic modernist buildings.
+He holds degrees in engineering, architecture, and historic preservation.
+He has published numerous papers on historic preservation and building enclosure issues, and has served as a guest lecturer or guest critic at numerous universities, including Harvard, MIT, and Yale.
 He also serves as an instructor in the Getty Conservation Institute’s annual international course on conserving modern architecture.
 In 2009, he became only the second engineer in 113 years to receive the prestigious Rome Prize, which he received in the field of Historic Preservation and Conservation.